-Non-publicly traded common stock warrants are reported as other derivatives and carried at fair value in compliance with SSAP No. 86.
+The Company owns Occidental Cumulative Perpetual Preferred Stock Series A and warrants to purchase 1,677,176.98 shares of Occidental common stock at an exercise price of \$59.624 per share.
+The warrants are exercisable in whole or in part until one year after the redemption of the preferred stock, which is redeemable at the option of Occidental commencing on August 8, 2029.
+Non-publicly traded common stock warrants are reported as other derivatives and are carried at fair value in compliance with SSAP No. 86.
 The fair value of the Occidental common stock warrants is admitted through application of a permitted practice approved by the Insurance Department.

 Investments in subsidiaries and affiliates are recorded pursuant to SSAP No. 97, Investments in Subsidiary, Controlled, and Affiliated Entities ("SSAP No. 97").
-SSAP No. 97 requires that affiliated preferred stock be valued according to SSAP No. 32 Preferred Stock.
+SSAP No. 97 requires that affiliated preferred stock be valued according to SSAP No. 32, Preferred Stock.
 Current year acquisitions, disposals, and valuations of such entities are disclosed in Note 2.

-The Company owns all outstanding shares of Berkshire Hathaway Global Insurance Services, LLC ("BHGIS, LLC"), which is valued at December 31, 2020 GAAP equity, adjusted for unamortized goodwill.
+The Company owns all outstanding shares of Berkshire Hathaway Global Insurance Services, LLC ("BHGIS, LLC"), which is valued at December 31, 2021 generally accepted accounting principles ("GAAP") equity, adjusted for unamortized goodwill.
 Goodwill is amortized under the ten-year amortization rule in compliance with SSAP No. 68.
 BHGIS, LLC is not audited under GAAP and is, therefore, non-admitted pursuant to SSAP No. 97.